EmersonPinheiro/BankingApp/README.md

 $ git clone https://github.com/EmersonPinheiro/BankingApp.git
 $ cd BankingApp/
 $ yarn
-$ yarn a //Script for adb reverse tcp:8081 tcp:8081 && react-native run-android
+$ yarn a #Script for adb reverse tcp:8081 tcp:8081 && react-native run-android
 ```

 ### :warning: Disclaimers

 - The application was tested only in development environment;
-- Only Android devices were used during development;
+- Only an Android emulator was used during development;
-- The applications lacks of unit tests.
+- The application lacks of unit tests.

 Unfortunately, one of the evaluation items was not fulfilled, but, the application was built with maximum effort, always looking forward to built a maintainable software and the best possible user experience.